dr-joe-wirth/primerForge/paper/paper.md

 ^[4]: the number of primer pairs that produced a PCR product in every ingroup genome and no products in any of the outgroup genomes

-^[5]: the number of valid primer pairs that produced exactly one PCR product in each ingroup genome

 Although many of the primer pairs predicted by `primerForge` were not validated by `isPcr`, this can be attributed to the fact that `primerForge` allows primer